RedstoneBoy/frenchvanilla/README.md

     - Per-Player settings
     - Use /my_settings to see your settings
     - Modify each setting with /my_setting <setting> <new_value>
+- Rest at campfires
+    - With an empty hand, right-click a campfire placed next to a bed to skip to night
 - Timber
     - Break a log on a tree to break the entire tree
     - Works on nether trees